oveleon/youtrack-api-php/README.md

               ->paginate(0, 10)
               ->all();

-// And now we use another entry point
+// And now we use another endpoint
 $projects = $api->projects()
                 ->all();